icai-imat-deep-learning/deep-learning/projects/p1/README.md

 ### Performance (2 points)

-This is nto a specific function but a performance you should achieve with your best model in the test set.
+This is not a specific function but a performance you should achieve with your best model in the test set.
 A performance higher than 94% would have a score of 1 point, higher than 96% 1.5 and higher than 97% 2 points.
 You should try to play with the hyperparameters and then rename you best model as best_model.pt inside the models folder.